derektb/jinx/docs/DOCS.md

 ### Effects

-All Jinx animation effects are Snabbt animations.
-Refer to documentation about Snabbt for information in how to write them.
+All Jinx animation effects are [Snabbt](https://daniel-lundin.github.io/snabbt.js/) animations.
+Refer to Snabbt's documentation for information on how to write them.

 #### Easing Functions
 Jinx includes [a library for JavaScript easing functions](https://github.com/AndrewRayCode/easing-utils) which may be employed in writing effects.
 These are accessible from `jinx.effects.easing.`